 The idea is there, but all the lingering emphasis in the original has been smoothed away.
 This, too, unfortunately, is typical of the whole.
 I have said that Wilson’s translation reads easily, and it does, like a modern novel: at shockingly few points does one ever need to stop and think.
 There are no hard parts; no difficult lines or obscure notions; no aesthetic arrest either; very little that jumps out as unusual or different.
 Wilson has set out, as she openly confesses, to produce an Odyssey in a “contemporary Anglophone speech,” and this results in quite a bit of conceptual pruning.
 If you wait for the “Homeric tags,” the phrases that contained so much Greek culture they have been quoted over and over again by Greeks ever since—well, you are apt to miss them as they go by.
 A famous one occurs in book 24, when Odysseus and Telemachus are about to go into battle together: Odysseus tells Telemachus not to disgrace him, and Telemachus boasts that he need not fear.
 Laertes, Odysseus’s father, exclaims (Wilson’s translation), “Ah, gods!
 A happy day for me!
 My son and grandson are arguing about how tough they are!”

 This is a famous line, but here it would hardly seem to merit its fame—who cares about people “arguing about how tough they are”?
 The word here translated as “tough” just happens to be one of the central words of Hellenic thought: arete, “virtue” or “excellence,” that subject of so many subsequent philosophy lectures—whose learnability or unlearnability Plato made the subject of inquiry, and which Aristotle defined as a mean between two vices.
-The word can be used to mean something like “bravery,” but it is wildly broader and richer than “how tough one is” (there is a queen named Arete in the poem, but Wilson refrains from translating her as “Queen Tough”).
+The word can be used to mean something like “bravery,” but it is wildly broader and richer than “how tough one is.”
 The line was quoted over and over again in later days because it was considered the height of happiness for a man to have a son and grandson competing with each other to possess virtue or true excellence.
 This Wilson suppresses, as a thing irrelevant to contemporary idiom—“toughness” will have to serve in its place.

 When Autolycus, the grandfather of Odysseus, is praised as “who surpassed all men in stealing and swearing oaths”—a celebrated juxtaposition, which gets lengthy treatment in the Republic—Wilson apparently finds the phrase too striking, and reduces it to “telling lies and stealing.”
 Now of course by implication many of those oaths must have been false.
 But the Greek word orkosmeans “oath,” not lie.
 But stealing and lying pair easily, while stealing and swearing oaths jar a bit, and so Wilson opts for the easier, less literal version.
 And this too is typical of her method.
 She makes it easy on the reader by making all the judgements herself, eliminating ambiguity wherever she sees fit.